stacktrace-nso/nonskating.club/content/guides/jam-timer.md

   - [Section 1.1, Timing](https://rules.wftda.com/01_params.html#timing).
   - [Casebook Section 4.2.3, Interfering with the Flow of the Game](https://rules.wftda.com/casebook/04_c_penalties.html#interfering-with-the-flow-of-the-game).
 - [WFTDA Officiating Procedures](https://static.wftda.com/officiating/wftda-officiating-procedures.pdf)
-  - Be aware that this document has not been updated since 2017.
-Where it conflicts with the Rules, such as in regard to the length of an Overtime Jam lineup period, the Rules override.
 - [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf)
 - [WFTDA Risk Management Guidelines](https://static.wftda.com/insurance/wftda-risk-management-guidelines.pdf)
   - Be aware of the definitions of zones and safety requirements, located on pages 6-8.
 These definitions can assist you in determining when an unsafe situation occurs that would require you to stop gameplay.